JBlizzard-sketch/LedgerOne/README.md

      ```
    - Open `requirements.txt` to confirm it lists all 18 dependencies.
    - Open `README.md` to verify setup instructions and project details.

-### Notes
-- **requirements.txt**: Matches dependencies used in cells 1–10, ensuring compatibility (e.g., FastAPI 0.115.0, Streamlit 1.38.0).
-Install with `pip` to run the app.
-- **README.md**: Provides clear setup, usage, and deployment instructions, including Docker.
-It’s tailored for Kenyan users with references to KRA compliance and demo data.
-- **Download Confirmation**: The files are plain text, so copying or using the `cat` commands above creates them directly.
-No external downloads are needed.
-- **Extensibility**: Add new dependencies to `requirements.txt` or update `README.md` for new features by editing the files manually.